dalmatinerdb/docs/benchmarks.rst

 Benchmarks
 ==========

 Artificial benchmarks only show a portion of reality so all benchmarks were made in a real environment and results shown are based on workloads seen in production.
-To ensure comparability of the results for each database the exact same workload was mirrored to different backends on identical hardware and OS configuration.
+To ensure comparability of results the exact same workload was mirrored to different backends on identical hardware and OS configuration.

 .. warning::